jaykenney/function/README.md

 Functions is a small Ruby library that allows you to create Function objects that remind you of Python.
 These differ from Proc objects in a few key places.

+## Moved
+This site is also hosted at https://www.github.com/therealjasonkenney/function

 ## Scope
 The scope of the block is the class instance, not the surrounding scope where it was declared.